clarkdave/connect-mincer/README.md

 **Note:** any modifications to the environment *must* be done before the connectMincer.assets() middleware is called.
 When the app runs in production mode, the environment is set to a read-only index (for speed), so any modifications must be done before this happens.

+# Contibuting

+All feedback or contributions are welcome!

 # TODO

 - add tests